Systems & Feedback Loops

 A system is a set of interconnected components that work together to achieve a common goal.
 Systems can be natural or artificial, simple or complex, and can be analyzed using systems thinking.
+Feedback loops are critical mechanisms within these systems that regulate behavior, driving emergence and enabling complex adaptive behaviors.

 Key Concepts